turgu1/ibmf/README.md

 The `sauter` package must be installed manually.
 A copy of it is supplied in the main folder (file `sauter.zip`).
 The location to install it on Linux is usually `/usr/share/texlive/texmf-dist/fonts/source/public/`.
 After that, you must run the `mktexlsr` application from a shell to integrate it to the METAFONT search path.

 The `fonts/gener.sh` content can be updated to take into account other DPI than the one generated.
-As it was built for some devices named `inkplate6`, `inkplate10` and `inkplate6plus`, there are files with extension `.mf` for those devices in the `fonts/` folder that can be renamed and modified to accommodate your needs.
+As it was built for some devices named `inkplate-6`, `inkplate-10`, and `inkplate-6plus`, there are files with extension `.mf` for those devices in the `fonts/` folder that can be renamed and modified to accommodate your needs.
 You can then modify the content of `fonts/gener.sh` accordingly.

 ## 2. C++ access class

 The C++ class (`ibmf_font.hpp`) that allows for the extraction of characters is provided, allowing the retrieval of glyphs from the various point bitmaps size available in the font.
 Please look at the `latin_example` program on how to use it.

-The `IBMFFont` class currently support a large portion of the ASCII, latin-1 ans latin-a UNICODE characters as shown in the tables below.
+The `IBMFFont` class currently supports a large portion of the ASCII, Latin-1, and Latin-A UNICODE characters as shown in the tables below.

 - Characters colored in GREEN are supported
 - Characters colored in RED will return a space character (no bitmap) as they are not supported
 - Characters colored in GRAY will return the equivalent ASCII character
-- Characters in YELLOW are supported only throught the Computer Modern Typewriter typefaces
+- Characters in YELLOW are supported only through the Computer Modern Typewriter typefaces

 ### 2.1 Table 1 - ASCII codes: